Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 they must present sample accurately synchronized streams.

-In diagram 9 another advantage of this synchronisation model
+In diagram 9 another advantage of this synchronization model
 is illustrated, the concept of late binding.
 In the case
 of late binding, a new stream becomes available and is adopted later in a presentation.
 By using